-We estimate that we will receive net proceeds from this offering of approximately \$8.5 million based upon an assumed public offering price of \$7.20 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We expect to use the net proceeds to us from this offering for a \$1.5 million payment to NEOMED for the exercise of an option for an exclusive worldwide license to develop and commercialize products comprising or containing the NEOMED proprietary therapeutic compound NEO1940, now known as ART27.13 and to advance our product candidates in the context of general corporate purposes, including manufacturing, research and technical development, clinical studies, capital expenditures, and working capital.
+In order to obtain the shares of common stock underlying the Public Warrants and/or the Underwriter's Warrants, the holders thereof must pay the applicable exercise price.
+We will receive proceeds from any exercises of the Public Warrants and the Underwriter's Warrants, but not from the sale of the underlying common stock.
+We currently expect to use the net proceeds from this offering to advance our product candidates in the context of general corporate purposes, including manufacturing, research and technical development, clinical studies, capital expenditures, and working capital.
 We may also use our net proceeds to acquire and invest in complementary products, technologies or businesses; however, we currently have no agreements or commitments to complete any such transaction and are not involved in negotiations to do so.
 Pending these uses, we intend to invest our net proceeds from this offering primarily in investment-grade, interest-bearing instruments.
 See "Use of Proceeds" on page 38.